fuzoh/PICS/docs/userdoc/features.md

 You can combine filters to refine your search results.

 Example : If you type "Marc" with the star filter.
-Marc will be searched only in starred pictures.
+"Marc" will be searched only in starred pictures.